eirikba/ebakup/README.md

 exist in the backup.
 Once a file is added to the backup, it remains available indefinitely (at least unless it is explicitly purged).
 Thus it is reasonable to delete files from the "real" system and rely on being able to recover it from the backups.
-Even years in the future.
+Even years or decades in the future.

 (As an aside: Now that I have actually constructed a working backup system, I should really have a look at the existing ones again.
 Just